Natural healthcare can get expensive. I know. Because I’ve spent a small fortune on alternative medicine.

 Eating real food (I’m convinced) is a big part of the reason I’m healthy today.
 My symptoms have receded.
 Most days, my pain is manageable.
 I don’t take medication.

 Real food can be affordable.
 A real food diet should cost much more a processed food diet.
 You just have to shop right.
 You might be interested in an earlier post I did on How To Afford Organic Food On A Budget.

 How Much Does a Homeopath Cost?

 Alternative treatments can be expensive.
 But you can spend your money wisely.

-Personally speaking, the best out-of-pocket value is energy medicine.This includes acupuncture, chiropractic care and homeopathy.
-Or any other healing method designed to stimulate your body’s innate healing potential.
+Personally speaking, the best out-of-pocket value is energy medicine.This includes acupuncture, homeopathy and other healing method designed to stimulate your body’s innate healing potential.

 Can I Afford Holistic Healthcare?